-Egg Carton Flowers Painting Craft for Toddlers
+Egg Carton Flowers Painting Craft for Kids

 Kids love to pick flowers for their moms!
 But those small flowers (or sometimes weeds!) that kids pick from the yard always die too fast.
 Egg Carton Flowers are easy to make, so start saving those egg cartons for a fun and easy craft the kids will enjoy.